 - Log in to your account.
 Here you should see a list of your Samsung devices, which you can click on to see their present whereabouts.

-Click on the Settings link on the left navigation to Download personal data or Erase personal data.
+- Click on the Settings link on the left navigation to Download personal data or Leave Find My Mobile to quit the service and erase all personal data.

 Don't forget to bookmark findmymobile.samsung.com and be sure that you're using a strong, unique, and secure password.
-The last thing you want if your device is missing is for someone else to be able to access this portal.
+The last thing you want if your device is missing is for someone else to access this portal.